pimbrouwers/pimbrouwersdotcom/posts/2020-12-08-fsharp-falco.md

         respondWith ctx
 ```

 In a nutshell, we define a function type to represent a "service" (i.e. the work to be done) which effectively says "given an input you will either receive a successful result containing output, or an error".
 It's basic, but powerful.
-Next, we create an `HttpHandler` which will manifiest our dependencies, inject them into the provided service and based on the response type invoke either a _success_ or _failure_ handler.
+Next, we create an `HttpHandler` which will manifest our dependencies, inject them into the provided service and based on the response type invoke either a _success_ or _failure_ handler.

 With this in place, our final handlers will look like this, instead of each containing the code above.